teksaver/RepData_PeerAssessment1/PA1_template.md

 unzip("activity.zip",exdir=".")
 ```

-2. Load the dataset in the activity variable
+2. Load the dataset in the activity variable.
+Cache for future use if needed.

 ```r